Gulabrao Patil: Introduction

 Patil also served as chairman of Maharashtra State Co-operative Bank in Mumbai from 1980 to 1982 and Secretary of National Co-operative Union of India (NCUI) from 1973 to 1975, located in New Delhi.
 He traveled worldwide on behalf of Indian Government to study Co-operative Movements and Agriculture in different countries such as the United States, Great Britain, Korea, and Germany.

 Early life

-Gulabrao Patil was born on 16 September 1921 in a reputed Maratha family in Benadi, a famous village on the Maharashtra-Karnataka state border near Kolhapur and Sangli districts.
-He obtained his BA(English) and LLB(Special) from Kolhapur Law college.
-After graduation, he started practicing law in the city of Satara.
-At the urging of the veteran political leader, Yashwantrao Chavan, Gulabrao moved to Sangli city.
-He first practiced law there but then took interest in regional politics and joined the Indian National Congress during Indian Independence.
-He worked along with leaders like Yashwantrao Chavan- 1st Chief Minister of Maharashtra, Balasaheb Desai – former Home minister of Maharashtra and other such leaders in initiating Co-operative Movement in western Maharashtra especially in Sangli and Kolhapur Districts.